julianschmuckli/cap_mdb_handler/README.md

-# cap_mdb_handler
+# SAP Cloud Application Programming Model (CAP) - MongoDB Handler
-An SAP CAP extension to connect to any MongoDB instance.
+An unofficial SAP CAP extension to connect to any MongoDB instance.